This is the multi-page printable view of this section. Click here to print.

 Reference

-You can create and manage new alert policies.
-For details on alert policies, refer to Viewing Alert Policies.
+• You can create and manage new alert policies. * For detailed information about the alert policy, please refer to View alert policy.

 Monitoring Metrics

-You can view and monitor metrics available in ServiceWatch.
+You can view and monitor the metrics available in ServiceWatch.

-You can select one or more metrics and resources to monitor.
-Follow these steps to monitor by comparing metrics.
+You can select one or multiple metrics and resources to monitor.
+To compare and monitor by metric, follow these steps.

 2. On the Service Home page, click the Metrics menu.
-You will be taken to the Metrics page.
+2. Go to the Indicator page.

-3. On the Metrics page, click Compare by Metrics in the metric view mode.
+3. On the Metrics page, in metric view mode, click Metric Comparison.

-4. On the Metrics page, select the metrics you want to monitor from the metric list.
-A monitoring chart for the selected metrics is displayed in the Selected Metrics area at the bottom.
+4. Select the metric to monitor from the metric list on the Metric page.
+4. The monitoring chart for the selected metric is displayed in the Selected Metric area at the bottom.

-• Click the + button in front of the namespace and dimensions to view the lower-level list
+• Click the + button in front of the namespace or dimension to view the sub-level list

 • When you select a metric to monitor, it is displayed as a chart in the Selected Metrics area

-Search Filter AreaSet the search items to filter, then click the Apply Filter button to filter the metric list
+Search filter areaAfter setting the search items to filter, click the Apply Filter button to filter the metric list

-• Namespace-Dimension Name: Search based on the sub-dimension name of the selected namespace
+• Namespace-Dimension Name: Search based on the sub-dimension names of the selected namespace

 • Metric Name: Search by entering the exact metric name